-4. Research-related qualifications of the researchers involved
+4. Research-related qualifications of the applicant

-How well are the researchers qualified to carry out the proposed research?
-How would you assess the academic qualifications the applicant, their team and cooperation partners?
-In evaluating their qualifications, please consider their career stage, taking unorthodox career paths and circumstances that may have slowed down their progress (e.g., parental leave, long-term or chronic illness, disability, caregiving responsibilities) into account.
+How well is the applicant qualified to carry out the proposed research?
+How would you assess the academic qualifications the applicant?
+In evaluating the applicant's qualifications, please consider her career stage, taking unorthodox career paths and circumstances that may have slowed down her progress (e.g., parental leave, long-term or chronic illness, disability, caregiving responsibilities) into account.